crcn/tandem-old/src/@tandem/mesh/README.md

 **This library will eventually be moved [here](https://github.com/crcn/mesh.js) after it becomes a bit more stable.**

 This library is intented to be more of a utility belt (like underscore, or lodash) for creating your *own* messaging routers.
-The docs here (still WIP) serve as a guide to help you come up with messaging APIs, and patterns that are consistent across your codebase.
+The docs here (still WIP) also serve as a guide to help you come up with messaging APIs, and patterns that are consistent across your codebase.

 #### Motivation